canchengliu/nimo/index.md

 _Algorithm Engineer_<br>

-- **Fine-tuning Vertical Domain Large Models:** Constructed task-specific datasets and fine-tuned large models to enhance their application in the financial sector.
+- **Fine-tuning Vertical Domain large language models (LLMs):** Constructed task-specific datasets and fine-tuned LLMs to enhance their application in the financial sector.
-  - Developed a review instruction Q&A dataset covering various document error types, fine-tuned a document review model, created an intelligent review system, and deployed it to the Shanghai, Shenzhen, and Beijing Stock Exchanges.
-This significantly reduced manual review costs and minimized potential losses and negative public opinion from human errors.
+  - Constructed comprehensive review instruction datasets encompassing various document error types.
+Leveraged instruction tuning to fine-tune a document review model, subsequently developing and deploying an intelligent review system across the Shanghai, Shenzhen, and Beijing Stock Exchanges.
+This implementation led to a significant reduction in manual review costs and mitigated potential losses and negative public perception arising from human errors.
   - Fine-tuned multimodal models to improve the accuracy of extracting structured information from non-standardized documents and receipts.
-- **LLMOps Platform Development and Application:** Developed a platform covering the entire lifecycle of large model applications.
-Utilized large models and cutting-edge technologies to create intelligent applications, promoting business process automation across departments and enhancing information processing speed and decision-making efficiency.
+- **LLMOps Platform Development and Application:** Developed a platform covering the entire lifecycle of LLM applications.
+Utilized LLMs and cutting-edge technologies to create intelligent applications, promoting business process automation across departments and enhancing information processing speed and decision-making efficiency.
-  - Led the design and implementation of core platform functions, integrated internal systems with multi-source data, and guided IT and business teams in developing applications to meet specific requirements.
+  - Developed platform functions, integrated internal systems with multi-source data, and guided IT and business teams in developing applications to meet specific requirements.
   - Designed and optimized applications for complex business scenarios using technologies such as RAG (Retrieval-Augmented Generation), CoT (Chain of Thought), Workflow, and Agent.

 <br>